AdityaB-11/llama_chat_new/README.md

 4. **Thinking mode**: Toggle the "Think" switch to see the model's reasoning process (works best with DeepSeek models)
 5. **Stop generation**: Click the "Stop" button to interrupt a response while it's being generated
 6. **Clear conversation**: Click "Clear Conversation" to start a new chat
+7. **Code formatting**: Code blocks in responses are automatically formatted with syntax highlighting and include a copy button
+   * Write code using triple backticks with an optional language identifier: \```javascript\
+   * Inline code is supported using single backticks: \`variable\`

 ## Troubleshooting